Mobile apps and web applications development

 The Ultimate Guide To Mobile Apps and Web Applications Development

 Mobile devices are the new portals through which we interact with the world around us.
-These devices include smartphones, tablets, phablets, PDA – Personal digital assistants, and smartwatches.
-One thing to note about them is that they operate by use of software or programs designed to execute specific commands – mobile apps.
+These devices include smartphones, tablets, phablets, PDAs – Personal digital assistants, and smartwatches.
+One thing to note is that they operate using software or programs designed to execute specific commands – mobile apps.

-As a regular mobile device user, you have interacted with most of these apps, and you are aware of how easy it is to become dependent on them.
-For instance, without a PDF viewer app such as Adobe Reader, it’s hard to view a document on your smartphone or tablet.
+As a regular mobile device user, you have interacted with most of these apps and are aware of how easy it is to become dependent on them.
+For instance, without a PDF viewer app such as Adobe Reader, viewing a document on your smartphone or tablet is hard.

 However, these apps have different functionalities and capabilities, depending on their framework and type.
 Therefore, let’s look at the classification of these apps and their examples.